DmitryFillo/nginx-proxy-pitfalls/README.rst

 nginx proxy_pass resolver pitfalls
 ==================================

 If you're using proxy_pass and your endpoint's IPs can vary in time, please read it to avoid misunderstandings about how nginx works.
+It was checked on ``nginx/1.9.6`` and ``nginx/1.10.1``, but I assume it work for wide range of versions.

 .. contents::